George Floyd death sparks Asian American soul-searching

 Ethnic Korean store owners, feeling abandoned by the Los Angeles police, shot at black protesters from the rooftops to protect their businesses.

-"We, Asian Americans, have remained complicit in perpetuating anti-blackness and benefitting from white supremacy," Kevin Quach, who works on policy at the Asian American advocacy group OCA National, told AFP.
+"We, Asian Americans, have remained complicit in perpetuating anti-blackness and benefiting from white supremacy," Kevin Quach, who works on policy at the Asian American advocacy group OCA National, told AFP.

 "WEDGE COMMUNITY"